-Is your online presence optimized for all customers, or just some of them?
+Did you optimize your online presence for all customers, or just some of them?
 Here’s how multilingual SEO helps you win the click in every market.

 Growing an e-commerce business globally means pursuing online customers in foreign markets with the same precision-targeted SEO already deployed in your home market.

-However, what works in one country can’t be assumed to be as effective in another.
+However, what works in one country might not be as effective in another.
 To maximize findability in all markets, each location’s SEO strategy must be tailored to the regional market using international SEO (ISEO).

 Why Your Business Needs International SEO (ISEO)